theluckc/insta-clone/README.md

 # insta-clone
-This project is an attempt to clone instagram app
+This project is an attempt to clone instagram app.
+This is a course made by SimCoder.